 Last year’s winner, Olivia Coleman barely figured in the nominations at all so there’s no reason for Lupita Nyong’o to give up on the possibility of securing her first Academy Award for her role in the horror movie, Us.
 Among the favorites for the coveted Best Actress award are Rene Zellweger for her portrayal of Judy Garland in the biographical drama, Judy, and Golden Globe Award winner, Awkwafina for her role in the comedy-drama, The Farewell.

 With Martin Scorsese and Quentin Tarantino in the running, it seems unlikely anyone will get a look-in, although Sam Mendes seems in with a chance for his “poetic depiction of the horrors of trench warfare” in the acclaimed 1917.
 New Zealand director, Taika Waititi is something of a long shot despite the critical acclaim his daring comedy-drama, Jojo Rabbit has received to date, but could upset the applecart and steal this highly sought-after title away from the Hollywood big guns.

 With some of the biggest names in Hollywood shortlisted for an Academy Award nomination, missing out on this landmark event could well be something you live to regret.
-Given that the Oscars 2020 will be televised, available on social media, and even covered for free on some streaming sites, there’s no excuse for missing out.
+Given that the Oscars 2020 will be televised and even covered for free on some streaming sites, there’s no excuse for missing out.